cu-library/ezproxy-config-lint/README.md

 ```

 Because the title directives do not match, the tool will report that you might want to update the stanza from the source.

+You can disable this feature by passing `-source=false`.